SAEON/data-portal/README.md

 # Deployment and installation

-Deploy the software stack via the `docker-compose` CLI.
+## Docker-compose
 From the root directory of the source code run the following shell command:

 ```sh
 MONGO_DB_ADDRESS="mongodb://mongo:27017" \